East Turkestan Revolutionary Party: Origins and founding

-Abdukerim Abbasov led the effort to establish the ETRP as the vanguard party of Xinjiang (East Turkestan).
+Abdukerim Abbasov led the effort to establish the ETRP as the vanguard party of East Turkestan (Xinjiang).

 The ETRP's origins can be traced to the East Turkestan Revolutionary Youth League (ETRYL), which was founded by disgruntled members of the ETR government.
 A group of young, progressive-minded intellectuals within the government opposed the presidency of Elihan Tore, who headed the government's conservative leadership.
 In November 1945, they formed the ETRYL, the leadership of which consisted of the progressive faction of the ETR government headed by Abdukerim.
 However, not all progressive leaders of the ETR were involved in the ETRYL's founding; most significantly, the pro-Soviet foreign minister Ehmetjan Qasim was preoccupied with peace negotiations with the Kuomintang.
 The ETRYL quickly gained support amongst Soviet- and Chinese-educated youth; in a matter of weeks, its membership ballooned to 14,000, spread over 27 counties of the Three Districts.

 At its onset, the ETRYL was not ideological; it advocated an ethnically inclusive form of civic nationalism and centered its platform on a narrow set of issues, chiefly opposition to the Kuomintang.
 However, members of the ETRYL's central committee, particularly Abdukerim, felt that it was necessary to establish a vanguard party to guide the ETRYL toward revolutionary action.
 Anwar Hanbaba, an ETRYL central committee member, described in his memoirs the then necessity of a vanguard party:

 In human societies of every epoch, the training of youths and the grooming of successors have been important matters, and the Three Districts Revolution was no different in this regard.
 In order to meet these important tasks, the provisional government and peoples of the Three Districts needed to train, organize, and utilize the youthful energy of the young people to ... consolidate, unite, and galvanise them in the fight against the Kuomintang reactionaries.

 Sources differ as to when the ETRP was founded.
 Seypidin Azizi, another ETRYL central committee member, wrote in his memoirs that the ETRP was founded in December 1945.
 This is repeated in Xinjiang's Local History, the Chinese government-approved textbook used in Xinjiang's secondary schools.
 Party records published by the ETRP's successor, the Democratic Revolutionary Party, give the date 26 April 1946.
 Hanbaba meanwhile stated that the party was founded on 5 May 1946.

 The ETRP was founded with the blessing of the Soviet leadership, with whom Abdukerim consulted when drafting the party's program and organisational framework.
 The party modelled itself after the Communist Party of the Soviet Union (CPSU), (Note: Then known as the All-Union Communist Party (Bolsheviks).) with adjustments to account for the material conditions of Xinjiang.
 The ETYRL became the party's youth wing.
 A seven-member Central Executive Committee (CEC) was elected with Abdukerim serving as its chair.
 Other members of the CEC were unaware of Abdukerim's communications with the Soviets.
 For example, Seypidin incorrectly believed that the ETRP's existence had been kept secret from the Soviets to avoid their interference.